 Claws may have sharp edges.
 To avoid personal injury, use caution when working with wheel clamps.

-The clamps should be installed in a straight-up vertical manner (knob at the top).
+The clamps should be installed in a straight-up vertical manner (knob at the top), unless low rear fender skirts prohibit this.
+For these vehicles, the rear target can be rotated 90 degrees on the clamp.